 If both of them need to withdraw $30,000 per year, Adam can just draw that amount out tax free, while Ben has to pull out more than that so he can pay taxes and still have $30,000 left over.

 Oopsy.
 That's erroneous thinking.
 How so?
 When you are contributing to a pre-tax retirement account, you are saving on taxes at your marginal rate - the highest tax rate applied to part of your money.
 But when you withdraw in retirement, you are paying taxes at your effective rate - your total taxes paid divided by the income withdrawn.
-Part of your income is NOT taxed because of above-the-line deductions, standard/itemized deductions, and personal exemptions, and then part of it is only taxed at 10%, and only then do you pay 15% taxes on a portion of your income.
+Part of your income is NOT taxed because of above-the-line deductions and your standard/itemized deductions, and then part of it is only taxed at 10%, and only then do you pay 12% taxes on a portion of your income.

 Whose money do you think is going to last longer?